U.S. Department of Energy - Energy Efficiency and Renewable Energy

 EERE Communication Standards & Guidelines

 EERE's offices cannot have their own Facebook accounts.
 Instead, they are encouraged to provide content to the EERE Facebook (for general EERE communications) or to the Energy Saver Facebook (for general public and consumer-oriented communications).

 Offices may post videos on the DOE Vimeo channel.

 Some high-level EERE programs, like Solar Decathlon, have their own YouTube channels.
-Please e-mail John Chu if you believe your website requires its own independent channel.
+Please e-mail your media team contact if you believe your website requires its own independent channel.